Skip to main content

 Is now a good time to invest?

-It’s not just the Isa allowance to consider, as we head into the new tax year amid an ongoing war in the Middle East and the continuing fallout from global tariffs.
+It’s not just the Isa allowance to consider, as we head into the new tax year amid ongoing conflict in the Middle East and the continuing fallout from global tariffs.

-Those already invested will be seeing some of the consequences of the conflict – investment data provider FE fundinfo found that more than 95% of funds lost money between 28 February and 17 March.
+Those already invested may have seen some of the consequences – investment data provider FE fundinfo found that more than 95% of funds lost money between 28 February and 17 March.
+Stock markets have seen major recovery since then, and the S&P 500 (a stock market that tracks large US companies) even reached a record high at the end of April.

 Some investors like to buy stocks and funds during downturns in the hope that share prices will recover, although it’s hard to know whether a drop is as low as prices will go or just the beginning of a major decline.